mauzumshamil/gomart-virtual-assistant/README.md

-# gomart-virtual-assistant
-An end-to-end chatbot built using Streamlit for Go-Mart, an online shopping platform.
-This chatbot assists users with inquiries about products, orders, and delivery, providing a seamless shopping experience.
 # Go-Mart Chatbot

 Welcome to the Go-Mart Chatbot project repository!
 This chatbot is designed to assist users with inquiries about products, orders, and delivery on the Go-Mart online shopping platform.